 Step 3: Select the resolution you wish to use from Standard Definition (360p) to High Definition (720p).
 In order to take advantage of your connection for receiving, there are extra choices to consider.
-On receiving, you choose an Audio Only option, a Standard Definition, and even a One Video at a Time option.
+On receiving, you can choose from an Audio Only option, a Standard Definition (360p) One Video at a Time option, or Auto.

 Google Meet keyboard shortcuts

-Google Meet requires you to dedicate some time to studying its system to operate it efficiently.
-If you know you’re going to be using Google Meet consistently, you’ll want to go the extra mile by learning the system’s ultimate tricks.
+You’ll have to take some time to analyze the ins and outs of Google Meet’s system to reap its full efficiency potential.
+Google Meet has some remarkably helpful keyboard shortcuts that will vastly improve your operational experience if you are willing to make the effort to learn them.
 There are built-in shortcuts on Google Meet that will optimize its usability and vastly improve your overall experience.
 These keyboard shortcuts will allow you to control aspects of Google Meet without ever having to remove your hands from your keyboard.